-In the event of the scholar being unable to fulfil the requirements, the Committee has the right to reconsider and offer the Scholarship to an alternative candidate, short-listed in the application process.
+In the event of the scholar being unable to fulfil the requirements, the scholarship committee has the right to reconsider and offer the scholarship to an alternative candidate, short-listed in the application process.

-Reasons for inability to fulfil the requirements may be due to a lack of ethics approval issues or incapacity due to illness.
-Any unspent funds must be returned to the Scholarship Committee.
+Reasons for the inability to fulfil the requirements may be due to a lack of ethics approval issues or incapacity due to illness.
+Any unspent funds must be returned to the scholarship committee.

-Committee members are volunteers appointed by the Minister of Education and Child Development upon recommendation by the committee.
+Committee members are volunteers appointed by the Minister for Human Services, upon recommendation by the scholarship committee.

 2013 Joanne Kaeding